On global solutions to a viscous compressible two-fluid model with unconstrained transition to single-phase flow in three dimensions: Introduction

+\begin{remark} Note that Theorem \ref{th:1.1} is also true for the two-dimensional case, and that the pressure function (\ref{pressure law1}) for $\Gamma=2$ is corresponding to the compressible MHD system without resistivity in two dimensions under the action of vertical magnetic field \cite{Li-Sun}.
+Thus as a byproduct, we obtain the existence of global weak solutions to the two-dimensional and non-resistive MHD system with non-negatively vertical magnetic field\footnote{For the compressible MHD system with resistivity, the global existence of weak solutions with large initial data has been achieved by Hu, Wang \cite{Hu-Wang}.
+However, for the case without resistivity, more essential challenges will arise due to the lack of regularity of the magnetic field.}.
+For the three-dimensional case with the pressure (\ref{pressure law1}) and $\Gamma=2$, it is motivated by compressible Oldroyd-B model with stress diffusion\cite{BLS}. \end{remark}

 The main ingredients in the proof are stated as follows.
 As mentioned in the previous works \cite{Bresch-Mucha,Novotny,Vasseur-Wen-Yu}, the main challenges focus on the pressure of two components which brings out some cross terms between the two densities.
 Section \ref{sec5} is the main ingredient in the proof.
 In fact, in Section \ref{sec5}, the main point is to prove that $\overline{P(n,\rho)}=P(n,\rho)$ where $\overline{P(n,\rho)}$ is the weak limit of the approximate pressure $P(n_\delta,\rho_\delta)$ as $\delta\rightarrow0^+$.
-It suffices to get the strong convergence of $\rho_\delta$ and $n_\delta$ as $\delta\rightarrow0^+$.
+It suffices to establish the strong convergence of $\rho_\delta$ and $n_\delta$ as $\delta\rightarrow0^+$.
 To achieve this, it is crucial to prove that \be \ee a.e. on $Q_T$, where $T_k$ is a smooth cut-off function for $k=1,2,\cdot\cdot\cdot$.
 In Lions-Feireisl's framework for compressible Navier-Stokes equations, the one-component pressure function with monotonicity and convexity gives rise to But it is not the case for two-fluid system.

-We do not even have $P(n,\rho)\le\overline{P(n,\rho)}$ for the pressure (\ref{pressure law2}).
+Compared with \cite{Vasseur-Wen-Yu}, the new challenge for the proof in the context of allowing unconstrained transition to single-phase flow is to remove (\ref{0-addition}) and allow the two indexes $\Gamma$, $\gamma$ to touch $\frac{9}{5}$.
+We state the main differences in the proof as below.